Retrieval-guided Cross-view Image Synthesis: Introduction

+Moreover, existing datasets for cross-view image synthesis primarily focus on rural and suburban areas, overlooking the complexities of urban environments.
+This lack of diversity in training data makes it challenging to develop models that can effectively synthesize images in more realistic and challenging scenarios.

-In this study, we propose a new cross-view image synthesis method that does not require semantic segmentation maps or preprocessing modules while generating high-fidelity, realistic target-view images by fully leveraging view-invariant and view-specific semantics.
-Inspired by the retrieval task's nature of measuring similarity in view-invariant semantics, we introduce a retrieval network as an embedder to encode these semantics and guide the generation process.
-This approach obviates the need for preprocessing or segmentation maps for cross-view image pairs.
-To enhance image quality and realism, our method incorporates view-specific semantics, by adopting noise and modulated style to diversify visual features.
+Inspired by the inherent capability of retrieval tasks to measure semantic similarity, we leverage a retrieval network as an embedder to encode these semantics and guide the generation process, eliminating the need for additional annotations or preprocessing steps.
+The novel retrieval-guided cross-view image synthesis method that does not require semantic segmentation maps or preprocessing modules while generating high-fidelity, realistic target-view images by fully leveraging view-invariant and view-specific semantics.
+To enhance image quality and realism, our method incorporates view-specific semantics by adopting noise and a modulated style to diversify visual features.
 We fuse retrieval embedding and style at various layers to improve consistency and image quality.
 Additionally, to address the scarcity of urban datasets for cross-view image synthesis, we introduce VIGOR-GEN, a derived urban dataset.
 We validate our proposed method through comprehensive experiments on CVUSA \cite{zhai2017predicting}, CVACT \cite{liu2019lending}, and the more challenging VIGOR-GEN dataset.
-Our model generates more realistic images and significantly outperforms state-of-the-art methods, particularly in terms of SSIM and FID.
+Our retrieval-guided model generates more realistic images and significantly outperforms state-of-the-art methods, particularly in terms of SSIM and FID.
 Extensive ablation studies corroborate the efficacy of each component in our method.